-Wildflower Festival at Rocks Estate - June 1, 2013
+Annual Wildflower Festival at Rocks Estate - Early June

 The Society for the Protection of New Hampshire Forests invites wildflower enthusiasts to kick off the annual Fields of Lupine Festival at the Rocks Estate.
-The day will mark the 33nd Annual Wildflower Festival, with a full slate of fun activities planned at the turn-of-the-century Estate.
+A full slate of fun activities are planned at the turn-of-the-century Estate.
 From photography to crafts and floral identification to use as a food, wildflowers will be highlighted on this early summer day.
-Several workshops and tours are planned to keep visitors engaged with all aspects of flowers from 10 a.m. until 4:30 p.m.
+Several workshops and tours are planned to keep visitors engaged with all aspects of flowers daily.
 Forest Society staff and volunteers will lead walks on the beautiful Mile Path, a hidden woodland trail from a bygone era.
 The Mile Path Walks are limited (only 20 per walk) and fill quickly, so reservations are strongly advised.
 The cost for the day-long Wildflower Festival is $15, includes lunch and all programs.
 A $5 discount is given with each Lupine Festival book presented.

 The Fields of Lupine Festival is a time honored event sponsored by the communities of Franconia, Easton, Sugar Hill, Bethlehem, Littleton and Lisbon to showcase this colorful pageant.
-2013 marks the 20th anniversary of this event.
 The lupine carpets local fields and pastures in a rolling sea of vibrant purples, pinks, blues and whites.
 The long-lasting blossoms attract equally dazzling butterflies and create a breathtaking floral display against the majestic backdrop of the Franconia, Presidential, and Kinsman Mountain ranges.
 Tour guide books are available with daily events throughout the month, weekend specials and includes hospitality and shopping coupons for use throughout the festival.
 Filled with entertainment and other activities as well as an award winning photo contest.

 Annual Garden Tour